Kalanchoe blossfeldiana (Flaming Katy) Care Indoors; Watering, Light, Pruning, Problems

 Repotting

-Repot Flaming Katy every year after the rest period (cold season).
-Use a pot one size larger than the current one.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
-Do not repot a plant that is in flower as the repotting shock can shorten the flowering period.
-Check out these terracotta pots with saucer on Amazon.
+Select a pot one size larger that has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these terracotta pots with drainage hole on Amazon.

-Pruning
+Pruning & Grooming

-Pruning Flaming Katy involves removal of dead flowers to maintain the plant clean and neat.
-Prune the tops after flowering is over and place the pot in a shaded place.
+Pruning Flaming Katy involves removal of dead leaves and flowers to maintain the plant clean and to discourage pests and diseases infestations.

 Keep the soil almost dry for a month and then position the plant in a spot with bright light and water normally.
 Doing so will initiate more flowering for Christmas Kalanchoe.

-How to Force Flaming Katy to Rebloom
+How to Encourage Flaming Katy to Rebloom

 Keep the plant warm, away from drafts and do not feed or water it during this rest period.

-When the flower buds appear, at the end of the 6 weeks rest period, move the plant to a brightly lit place, water and feed it, and resume routine care.
+When the flower buds appear, at the end of the 6 weeks rest period, move the plant to a brightly-lit place, water and feed it, and resume routine care.

 Using this method, you can trick the Flaming Katy to bloom at any time of the year.

-Propagation
+Kalanchoe blossfeldiana Propagation

 Flaming Katy, Kalanchoe blossfeldiana